nutszebra/SENets/README.md

 # Details about my implementation

+* Data Augmentation

 Train: Pictures are randomly resized in the range of [32, 36], then 32x32 patches are extracted randomly and are normalized locally.
 Horizontal flipping is applied with 0.5 probability.
 Cutout [[3]][Paper3] is applied with 0.5 probability (16x16 window).

 Test: Pictures are resized to 32x32, then they are normalized locally.
 Single image test is used to calculate total accuracy.
-Optimization: Momentum SGD (momentum is 0.9)
+* Optimization: Momentum SGD (momentum is 0.9)

-Scheduling: 0.1 is multiplied to learning rate at [100, 150] epochs.
+* Scheduling: 0.1 is multiplied to learning rate at [100, 150] epochs.

-Initial learning rate: 0.1, but warm-up learnig rate, 0.01, is only used at first epoch.
+* Initial learning rate: 0.1, but warm-up learnig rate, 0.01, is only used at first epoch.

+* Weight decay
+0.0001

 # Cifar10 result